mimimi/ruby-tsv/README.md

 `TSV.parse_file` accepts path to TSV file, returning lazy enumerator, yielding TSV::Row objects on demand `TSV.parse_file` is also aliased as `[]`, allowing for `TSV[filename]` syntax

-#### TSV::Cyclist
+#### TSV::Table

 While TSV specification requires headers, popular use doesn't necessarily adhere.
-In order to cope both `TSV::parse` and `TSV::parse_file` return Cyclist objects, that apart from acting as enumerators expose two additional methods: `#with_headers` and `#without_headers`.
+In order to cope both `TSV::parse` and `TSV::parse_file` return `TSV::Table` object, that apart from acting as enumerator exposes two additional methods: `#with_headers` and `#without_headers`.
 Neither method preserves read position by design.

 #### TSV::Row